Most Dangerous Jobs in America

 - Personal injury from moving objects

-- Slips and falls related to unkempt workplace, exposed hazards
+- Slips and falls related to the unkempt workplace, exposed hazards